 Yes, many of us, especially those with offices around the globe, were already transitioning to virtual onboarding - but the pandemic has accelerated it.

 So, what does this look like in practice?
-We spoke to some top sales enablement practitioners to get a view of how they’ve adapted and asked them to share their onboarding ideas for remote employees.
+We spoke to some top sales enablement practitioners to get a view of how they’ve adapted and asked them to share their onboarding ideas for remote employees, such as:

 Like many sales enablers, Thomas Cheriyan, who heads up Sales Enablement at OwnBackup, was forced to find a way to replace what he calls ‘learning by osmosis’, where new hires naturally pick up skills and confidence in an office environment by listening to their peers on calls and asking questions afterwards.